Max Nordau: Degeneration (1892)

 Nordau's Degeneration is cited by William James in his lecture on Neurology and Religion at the beginning of The Varieties of Religious Experience.
 James mocks the author for his "bulky book" on the grounds that he exemplifies the then-current school of medical materialism, stating that Nordau "has striven to impugn the value of works of genius in a wholesale way (such works of contemporary art, namely, as he himself is unable to enjoy, and they are many) by using medical arguments".

 Commemoration

 In 1926 Nordau's remains were moved to Tel Aviv's Trumpeldor Cemetery.
 A major Tel Aviv street is named Nordau Boulevard.

+There has been a literary Nordau Prize awarded in Israel.